Westchester County Misdemeanor Attorney

 Misdemeanor convictions include Class A, Class B, and unclassified charges.
 The seriousness of the crime dictates the severity of the punishment.
 New York law assigns certain penalties to each misdemeanor class.
 Certain convictions require jail time, fines, or both.

 If you were arrested for a misdemeanor crime, it is important to obtain high-quality legal representation.
-You are welcome to contact the Law Offices of John Raimondo for an in-depth free consultation.
+You are welcome to contact a Westchester County misdemeanor defense lawyer from the Law Offices of John Raimondo for an in-depth free consultation.